If I would ask you if the words assumption and hypothesis are synonyms, what would be your answer?

 In the scientific environment, a hypothesis is described as the key to a scientific test.
 Usually, the hypothesis is the statement asserting what a researcher assumes is the correct answer to whatever empirical question is motivating the research.
-Hence, it can be described as a proposed model of a cause, classification, or localization, which can potentially be eliminated by experimental contradiction.
+Hence, it can be described as a proposed model of a cause, classification, or localisation, which can potentially be eliminated by experimental contradiction.

 From a growth marketing perspective, a hypothesis is an educated guess for what you expect to happen in a given experiment.

-Assumption vs Hypothesis
+Assumption vs hypothesis

 |Axiomatic||An educated guess|